 - Removing lids helps with the crushing of containers at processing facilities

-- Plastic lids are usually made from different plastics to the bottle, so seperating the plastics makes the bottles easier to recycle
+- Plastic lids are usually made from different plastics to the bottle, so separating the plastics makes the bottles easier to recycle

 Absolutely!
 This scheme is a great way for schools, community groups, charities, sports clubs, scout troops and others to raise much-needed funds.

-A 10 cent increase on the purchase price of eligible items is expected, as the cost of running the scheme will be passed on to beverage companies.
+The purchase price of eligible items has increased by 10 cents, as the cost of running the scheme is passed on to beverage companies.
 But that money can be claimed back when the container is deposited.